gewnwong/cse15l-lab-reports/LabReport4.md

-## 3. The real deal Start the timer!
+## 3. The real deal: Start the timer!